 Community stabilization provides continued stabilization to individuals transitioning from a high level of care (i.e. hospitalization or residential placement) to a long term support services (i.e mental health skills building, substance use services, etc.).
 This service is provided within the community and allows for individuals to have continued support during his or her transitional stage.
 Services can range from 1 to 7 days, hours are based on clinical necessity.

-To qualify for the Crisis Stabilization Program, the individual must be:
+To qualify for the Comprehensive Crisis Services, the individual must be:

 - Virginia Medicaid eligible;

-Referral sources for our Crisis Stabilization program include: managed care organizations, community partners, self-referral, physicians’ offices, family, friends, other behavioral health agencies, schools, the Department of Social Services, foster care agencies, EPIC internal programs, and the Office of Children’s’ Services (CSA).
+Referral sources for our Comprehensive Crisis Services programs include: managed care organizations, community partners, self-referral, physicians’ offices, family, friends, other behavioral health agencies, schools, the Department of Social Services, foster care agencies, EPIC internal programs, and the Office of Children’s’ Services (CSA).

-Crisis Stabilization Program in Danville, Martinsville, and Richmond, Virginia
+Mobile Crisis Response and Community Stabilization Programs are in Danville, Martinsville, and Richmond, VA

 For more details about our EPIC Health Partners Community Stabilization program or to complete an assessment, contact EPIC Health Partners today.
 Danville, VA (434) 835-4601 -- Martinsville, VA (276) 336-8032 -- Richmond, VA (804) 914-1392 Or use our convenient online Request an Appointment form.